 the view from the steading

 The Hirsel is a classic Hill Farm, cobbled together in the distant past from three ancient crofts, totaling about 30 acres of fields, meadow, wetlands and woodlands.
 And hills, of course!
-Our farmhouse is the only remaining of the original three, and may be the oldest inhabited house on Kincardine Hill.
-You can still find the stones of the other houses and some ancient walls, hidden in the tall grass around the farm.
+Our farmhouse is the only remaining of the original three cottages, and may be the oldest inhabited house on Kincardine Hill.
+You can still find the stones of the other houses and some ancient walls, hidden in the tall grasses around the farm.
 The farm and area is rich with history, both personal and regional – and Farmer Gillies is a wonderful storyteller, when he’s not busy with farm chores.

 Follow the leader!